General info for parents/students

 This article explains how you email the login details to your students (via parents) in order for them to access Wordshark from home.
 Step 1.
 Download and copy the student login details From the main menu, select Groups and Users Lower right of the ...

-What progress can students/parents see - teacher notes
+• Viewing the progress students/parents can see - teacher notes

 Clicking on 'My Progress' for Supershark and Free Play Students and their parents can click on the ‘My Progress’ tab to see completed units for Supershark and any work completed in the other courses under ‘Free Play’.
 Based on the 3 spell check ...